epicnerd1990/hawgts/codesnippets/template.md

-# This file is meant for the developer for reference only and only for viewing in the code editor, not a rendering preview.
+# This file is meant for the developer for reference only and the content is laid out for viewing in the code editor only.
 Using markdown as a simple organizing format for readability, notes, folding and pseudocode

+# This file contains snippets of code formatted for easy editing.
+This code is syncronized to "preset.json" values after each edit.
+Related data also included

 ###### #####################################
 ###### Global Template code sets